 With the ‘Fast’ preset, there’s no noticeable smearing behind fast-moving objects as the pixels are more than fast enough for the display’s 60Hz refresh rate.

-Moving on, the backlight of the monitor is completely flicker-free and there’s an integrated low-blue light filter allowing you to use the monitor for extended periods of time without getting a headache or eye strain.
+Moving on, the backlight of the monitor is entirely flicker-free, and there’s an integrated low-blue light filter allowing you to use the monitor for extended periods without getting a headache or eye strain.

 Note that all IPS monitors suffer from IPS glow; when watching dark content in a dim-lit room, you’ll be able to notice ‘glowing’ around the corners of the screen.
 The amount of glowing varies across different units of the monitor.